 Launch viewing/transportation tickets, when available, may be purchased online at www.kennedyspacecenter.com.
 The VIP Launch Viewing tab will appear on the ticket page when tickets are available.
 If you do not see VIP Launch Viewing, tickets are not currently for sale.
 Follow along on Twitter and Facebook for launch viewing opportunities and updates.

 Though Kennedy Space Center Visitor Complex provides launch viewing opportunities, we do not have any control over the actual launch schedule.
 When a launch is delayed before entering the countdown, launch viewing/transportation tickets remain valid until that specific mission lifts off, or is indefinitely delayed.
 If a launch is “scrubbed” during the countdown, launch viewing/transportation tickets are considered used in full.
 Learn more about how the circumstances of each launch can affect the actual Launch Scrub Policy.

 Kennedy Space Center's launch pad LC-39B is not currently being utilized for launches.
 NASA has leased launch pad LC-39A to SpaceX and is modifying LC-39B for NASA’s future Space Launch System (SLS) to transport astronauts to Mars and deep space.
-SpaceX plans to launch from LC-39A to transport astronauts in the Crew Dragon capsule on the Falcon 9 rocket to the International Space Station in support of the Commercial Crew Program.
+SpaceX launches the Falcon 9 from LC-39A and plans to launch astronauts in the Crew Dragon capsule on the Falcon Heavy rocket to the International Space Station in support of the Commercial Crew Program.
 Testing for SLS is scheduled to begin in 2018.
 With such exciting missions planned, Kennedy Space Center Visitor Complex will continue to provide the best access to launch viewing on Florida’s Space Coast.